 Also listed as Physics 135.

-Investigates the concept of sustainable development by first introducing the necessary economic terms and concepts.
+Investigates the concept of sustainable development by first introducing students to necessary economic terms and concepts.
 It next explores traditional economic models of production and distribution.
 Finally it introduces the concept of sustainable development (meeting the needs of the present without compromising the ability of future generations to meet their own needs).
-It includes fieldwork to explore the behavior of traditional economic models and examples of sustainable development.
-Counts as one unit of social Science credit, but not as a natural science credit.
+The course includes fieldwork to explore the behavior of traditional economic models and examples of sustainable development.
+May involve additional expense $$$.
+Students can choose to take this course for credit either in Economics (EC 141) or Environmental Science (EV 141) (Fulfills one unit of the divisional requirement in the Social Sciences, but not in the Natural Sciences.)
+(Also listed as EV 141.)

 The analysis of distributions, abundances, and interrelationships of organisms, populations, communities, and ecosystems with an emphasis on environmental applications.
 (No credit if taken after BY 208).
 Meets the Critical Perspectives: Scientific Investigation of the Natural World lab or field requirement.